Trump name stripped from Panama hotel in property dispute

-Panama City (AFP) - The owner of the Trump Hotel in Panama City said Monday he had succeeded in expelling the management company of the US president's family from the building.
+Panama City (AFP) - Workers pried the name "Trump" off a luxury hotel in Panama City on Monday as its owner said he had succeeded in expelling the American president's family from managing the building.

 Cypriot businessman Orestes Fintiklis, who owns a majority of the Trump Ocean Club International Hotel and Tower in Panama, said it was "a commercial dispute that just spun out of control, and today this dispute has been settled by the judges and the authorities in this country."

-Workers removed the Trump logo from the entrance to the luxury complex, where police had been deployed earlier in the day.
+Workers removed the Trump logo from the entrance to the luxury complex, as police stood guard and a Panamanian court official looked on.

+Tourists later snapped pictures in front of the newly Trump-less sign, where a faint imprint of the president's name was still visible.

+"There has been absolutely no determination whatsoever by any court or other tribunal as to the status of the management agreement," it said.

+"Trump Hotels remains fully confident that it will not only prevail, but recover all of its damages, costs and attorneys' fees, including those... arising from today's events."

-The row erupted last month when Fintiklis, a Miami-based investor who last year became owner of the majority of units in the building through a company he controls, said he wanted to boot the Trump Organization out before its management contract was up, remove the Trump name and rebrand the building.
+The row erupted last month when Fintiklis, a Miami-based investor who last year became owner of most units in the building through a company he controls, said he wanted to boot the Trump Organization out before its management contract was up, remove the Trump name and rebrand the building.

 In lawsuits lodged in the United States, Fintiklis alleged a decline in occupancy in the hotel.
 The Trump Organization hit back, claiming Fintiklis was breaching his contractual commitments as owner.

-The hotel and the majority of the apartments were sold last year to Fintiklis' Ithaca Capital Partners, which is based in Miami.
+The hotel and most of the apartments were sold last year to Fintiklis's Ithaca Capital Partners, which is based in Miami.

 Trump Hotels last week accused Fintiklis of "fraud" and using "mafia-style tactics" to force its administration staff out of the disputed building.

-There have been reports of physical confrontations between the new owner and his team and the Trump administration staff.
+There have been reports of physical confrontations between Trump staff and the new owner and his team.

 Last month, Panamanian prosecutors announced they were opening an investigation into the case following complaints by Fintiklis that he had been prevented from entering the building.